6 Day Kruger Park Safari Review

 We ultimately chose to go on a 6 day safari with Viva Safaris and it ended up being the best trip we’ve ever taken and has given us memories to last a lifetime.

 So, before you take the plunge and book it, you’re probably wondering what its like.
-Look no further, I’ve got you covered.
+Look no further, I’ve got you covered, below is my review of my safari with Viva Safaris in Kruger Park, South Africa.

-- Looking for more adventures in South Africa?
-Check out my other posts:
+Looking for more adventures in South Africa?
+Check out these posts:

 Itinerary with Viva Safaris